bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 ### 1 — Imperfect Content Imports

 The single biggest task remaining is to pay down the technical debt I'd built up on WordPress.
-A lot of what is really data was hard-coded into the content, and I knew I was never going to be able to clean all that up programmatically.
-I was able to get all the information across, but not cleanly.

-I had two data sources to work with — a WordPress export and the podcast RSS feeds.
-As it happens, when you export your content from WordPress, the file you get is actually in an RSS-like format.
-These WordPress exports have all the expected RSS fields, and then they have some additional custom fields.
+In Wordpress, much of what is really metadata was hard-coded into the content of individual episode posts — I was literally copying-and-pasting just about everything before the notes for the show itself from the current episodes into the new episode every time, and then I was relying on TextExpander snippets for duplicating standard components like the legend at the bottom of each Let's Talk Apple episode.
+That's just bad data architecture!
+So much of the content for each episode should have been encapsulated into custom fields and a custom theme, and I've known it all along.
+I also know Wordpress **can** be customised to capture all these things, and I know it **can** be themed just about any way you'd like, the problem was, try as I might, I never had the time to learn enough about either the PHP programming language, or Wordpress's expansive API to get where I needed to be.
+I started the process many time, trying different approaches, but in the end, I never got any of my attempts to bend Wordpress to my needs to completion.
+And all the time, more technical debt was building up!

+Well, that debt just came due!

+I needed to find a way to get my old data into the new site in such a way that it was at least readable, if not nicely presented.

+I had two data sources to work with — a WordPress export of all my podcast episode posts, and the RSS feeds for both shows.
+Conveniently, those two things are actually in the same basic format, because Wordpress content exports are actually RSS feeds with extra fields added for the Wordpress-specific metadata.
+This meant that if I could parse one of my data sources programatically, I could parse both!
+I knew that by picking-and-choosing the best presented information from both sources, I'd be able to get a usable import of my back-episodes.
+It probably wouldn't be clean, but it should be readable.

-Since RSS is an XML data format, I thought I might have to find some decent XML-parsing JavaScript modules to build my data transfer script, but thankfully, I found a better solution — a JavaScript library that converts RSS files to JSON, including any custom fields ([@sesamy/podcast-parser](https://www.npmjs.com/package/@sesamy/podcast-parser)).
+Since RSS is an XML data format,I featured I might have to fall back to some kind of XML-parsing JavaScript module for my import code.
+I was really not looking forward to that because years of experience in work has taught me that parsing XML always ends in tears!
+Thankfully, I found a better solution — a JavaScript library ([@sesamy/podcast-parser](https://www.npmjs.com/package/@sesamy/podcast-parser)) on NPM that converts RSS files, including non-standard fields, to JSON, my favourite data format by far 😀

-Once I had a mechanism for converting all my data to JSON, I was able to mutate it into a workable format using `jq` and some NodeJS JavaScripts.
+Once I had my data in JSON format I was able to manipulate it easily using tools I'm very comfortable with like NodeJS JavaScripts and `jq` (see instalments starting from [155](./pbs155)).
 If you're curious, you'll find all my migration scripts in the `/migration` folder in the GitHub repo.

-If you look at an unmigrated episode, you'll see that all the content is there, but so is a bunch of hard-coded metadata that I used to add into each WordPress post using TextExpander snippets.
-I never felt comfortable with this approach, but I wasn't able to figure out anything better given the constraints I was working under within WordPress.
-Had I had the time and the skills to build a suite of custom plugins and/or a custom theme, I definitely could have, but despite a few aborted attempts, I never got there.
-It was much less work to migrate the entire site away from WordPress than to learn everything I'd need to know to bend WordPress to my will!
+If you look at a raw migrated episode (one that has not been manually cleaned up yet), you'll see that all the content is indeed there, but it's not always well formatted, and it's surrounded by a bunch of hard-coded metadata masquerading as content with broken images for hard-coded icons from the Wordpress site.
+I've found it takes just a few minutes to clean up most episodes, but each time I encounter a guest for the first time I need to create their contributor page which is a lot more time-consuming.
+On Wordpress I just hard-coded links to people's social media, but on this site each creator gets a permanent profile, so I need to write a short biography and add up-to-date social media links.

 Realistically, it's going to take many months, if not a year or two, to work through the entire back-catalogue, so I put my energy into making the best of the situation.

-As part of the migration process, I added YAML front-matter to each episode listing the post-migration tasks still outstanding on the episode, e.g.:
+As part of the migration process, I injected YAML front-matter to each episode capturing the post-migration tasks still outstanding on each episode.
+Specifically, the import script added the following to every episode:

 ```yaml
 warnings: